eortega26/Ortega_AppliedProgrammingLanguages/Assignment4/README.md

 - To compile the java program use the command: javac ReadFile.java
 - To execute the program use the command: java ReadFile

+- To compile the scala program use the command: scalac ReadAssignment.scala
+- To execute the program use the command: scala ReadAssignment